Uradel: Germany

 According to the German genealogical reference work of the nobility (Genealogisches Handbuch des Adels, 1951) the noble houses which count as Uradel are those families whose ancestral lineage can be demonstrated to date at least as far back as the year 1400 (in the Late Middle Ages), belonging at that time to the knightly (German ritterbürtigen) nobility.

-The latter includes edelfreie families (free noblemen) as well as ministeriales, a lower and in their origins mostly unfree order which arose rapidly and managed within the 14th century to elevate themselves to the lesser nobility (see: Estates of the realm).
-The modern concept of aristocracy (Uradel) must not be confused with the term edelfrei, since the former term's scope is much broader: all families that can prove they belonged to the knightly aristocracy by no later than around 1400 (whether originally edelfrei or ministeriales) are counted today as Uradel.
-In fact, most of the families in the former Uradel volumes of the Gotha are of ministerialis origin, including even some of the later princely houses ("Hochadel", see below).
+The latter included both edelfreie families (free-born nobles) and ministeriales, the latter being a lower order of predominantly unfree origin which rose rapidly and, by the 14th century, had largely elevated itself into the ranks of the lesser nobility (see: Estates of the realm).
+The modern concept of aristocracy (Uradel) must not be confused with the term edelfrei, since the scope of the former is considerably broader: all families able to demonstrate membership within the knightly nobility by no later than around 1400—whether originally edelfrei or ministerial in origin—are today classified as Uradel.
+Indeed, many of the families included in the former Uradel volumes of the Gotha were of ministerial origin, including even certain later princely houses (Hochadel; see below).

-Edelfrei families were members of an ancient, dynastic aristocratic line, free noble families independent of legal obligations of a secondary nature, and they were not subordinated to any other families or dynasties, apart from the German King or Holy Roman Emperor.
-In contrast, the ministeriales, meaning originally "servitors" or "agents", were unfree nobles, however trained knights who made up a large majority of what could be described as the German knighthood during that time.
-These people were raised up from serfdom to be placed in positions of power and responsibility in the service of lords, counts or bishops.
-From about 1200 they gradually accumulated power and fiefs, at some point more than the Edelfrei knights.
-Poorer Edelfrei knights passed into ministerialis service, primarily to be granted new administrative positions and fiefs.
-The powerful overlords, mostly edelfrei themselves, had no interest in raising any competition to their power by sharing it with their peers, rather attempting to subject these by making them their vassals.
-In the 14th century, the edelfrei and ministerialis classes finally mixed and intermarried.
-Those ministeriales who directly served the German king or emperor (the "ministeriales of the Empire" or Reichsministerialen) often accumulated large imperial fiefs, later sometimes enabling them to rise to comital or princely rank.